Azkae/emacs-conf/README.md

 Run ripgrep with embark:
 - "M-/ C R"

-Vertico / Consult TODO:
+Vertico / Consult - Big TODO:
+- M-p for previous history is not working
+- Update embark action rename file & delete file to update associated buffers
+- Add back vterm M-e shortcuts
+- Show unsaved file differently in consult-buffers

+Not sure that need fixing, vertico default might be better, we just need a way so embark-act on the current file?
+- Fix find-file file sorting?
-- Fix projectile switch project not including the current project
+- Fix find-file not selecting current file by default?

+Embark TODO:
+- Magit
+- VTerm